-Despite model predictions being similar to past years, the principal sources of error in 2020 predictions were a result of inaccurate input (less pumping than planned in certain wellfields) but not in the regression models' formulas themselves.
-For confirmation, the 2020 models were re-run with actual values of runoff and pumping (Figure 3.37).
-The subsequent model performance was improved, with the average difference between predicted and modeled DTW of approximately 0.9 feet.
-Model predictions were within 1.5 ft of actual in more than 80% of the wells (38 of 46), and within 1 ft of actual in two-thirds of the wells (32 of 46).
+Despite model predictions being less accurate then past years, the principal sources of error in 2021-22 predictions were a result of inaccurate inputs (less runoff and pumping) but not in the regression models' formulas themselves.
+For confirmation, the 2021 prediction models were re-run with actual values of runoff and pumping (Figure 3.37).
+The subsequent model performance was improved, with the average absolute difference between predicted and modeled DTW of approximately 1.1 feet.
+Model predictions were within 1.5 ft of actual in more than 78% of the wells (38 of 46), and within 1 ft of actual in 60% of the wells (28 of 46).
+Overall, actual groundwater levels were still shallower than predicted in a majority of the wells (31).

 Figure 3.37.
-Corrected measured and predicted change in DTW from April 2020 to April 2021 for 46 indicator well using actual pumping and runoff values.
+Corrected measured and predicted change in DTW from April 2021 to April 2022 for 46 indicator well using actual pumping and runoff values.
 The solid red line is the 1:1 line.
 Negative values denote decline in water level.
 Data points right of the redline indicate actual groundwater level changes were more positive (shallower) than predicted.